calculquebec/cq-formation-cip201/doc/en/resources/cpu.rst

     - Strong scaling is how computing time varies as a function of the number of CPU cores for a problem whose *total* size is constant.
 Ideally, computing time is inversely proportional to the number of CPU cores.
-    - Weak scaling is how computing time varies as a funcion of the number of CPU cores for a problem whose size *per CPU core* is constant.
+    - Weak scaling is how computing time varies as a function of the number of CPU cores for a problem whose size *per CPU core* is constant.
 Ideally, computing time stays constant.